precisit/hash-auth-token/readme.md

 ## Generate token

-Generate will create a new ticket, default is 1 hour expire time.
+Generate will create a new token, default is 1 hour expire time.

 	var hashAuthToken = require('hash-auth-token')('super-secret-random-string');